Eric-Bradford/TS-EMO/README.md

 doi="10.1007/s10898-018-0609-2"}

 ____________________________________________________________________________________________________________________________
-The algorithm has already been successfully applied to several expensive multiobjective optimization problems:
+The algorithm has been successfully applied to several expensive multiobjective optimization problems:

 - Determination of optimal conditions of a fully-automated chemical reactor system trading-off yield and environmental factors (Schweidtmann2018)